tholmes59/building-responsive-sites-online-web-sp-000/README.md

 ## Objectives

-1. Using server-side detection for redirection
+1. Explain server-side detection for redirection
-2. Creating responsive layouts with CSS
+2. Explain creating responsive layouts with CSS
 3. What is desktop-down design
-3. What is mobile-up design
+4. What is mobile-up design
-4. Explain graceful degradation
+5. Explain graceful degradation
-5. Explain progressive enhancement
+6. Explain progressive enhancement
-6. Why make users update their browsers
+7. Why make users update their browsers

 ## Using Server-Side Detection for Redirection

-It is possible for web servers to check the requesting device's headers info, and send back files specific to the type of device.
+Every time your web browser opens a web page, it sends information to the server called a "request".
+Part of that request includes a series of "headers".
+HTTP headers carry information about the client browser, the requested page, the server, and more.
+It is possible for web servers to check the requesting device's headers information, and send back files specific to the type of device.
 Going to [twitter.com](twitter.com) on your phone will automatically redirect you to [mobile.twitter.com](mobile.twitter.com) because their servers detected that a phone was sending the request.